guusj/books/Warbreaker_BrandonSanderson.md

 The choice was left to the individual Returned.
 They could let some of their priests hear the Command phrase so that if something happened to the god, the priests could pass the phrase on to the next Returned.
 If the god chose not to give the phrase to his priests, then he placed an even larger burden on himself.
 Lightsong had found that option silly, years before, and had included Llarimar and several others in the secret.
 This time he saw wisdom in keeping the phrase to himself.
 Should he get the chance, he would whisper it to the God King.
 But only him.
 “Bottom line blue,” he said.
 “I give you a new Command phrase.”
 He paused.
 “Red panther.
 Red panther.
 Step to the right side of the room.”
 A group of the Lifeless near the front—those who could hear his voice—moved over to the side.
 Lightsong sighed, closing his eyes.
 A part of him had hoped that Allmother had come here first, that she had already changed the Command phrase.
 But she hadn’t.
-He opened his eyes then took the steps down to the warehouse floor.
+He opened his eyes, then took the steps down to the warehouse floor.
 He spoke again, changing the phrase for another group.
 He could do about twenty or thirty at a time—he remembered the process taking hours the last time.
 He continued.
 He would leave the Lifeless with their basic instructions to obey the servants when they asked the creatures to exercise or go to the infirmary.
 He’d give them a lesser Command that could be used to move them about and make them march to specific locations, as when they had been placed in ranks outside the city to greet Siri, and another to make them go with members of the city guard to provide extra muscle.
 Yet there would only be one person with ultimate command of them.
 One person who could make them go to war.
 When he was done in this room, he would move on, taking utter command of Allmother’s ten thousand as well.
 He would draw both armies to him.
 And in doing so, he would take his place at the very heart of the fate of two kingdoms.